Axway/api-builder-docs/README.md

 ### Build the site locally

-**TBD: Does user need to install postcss etc with new build scripts?**

-Run the hugo server command in your site root:
+Run the `build.sh` command in your site root:

 ```
 cd ~/MYPROJECT-open-docs/
-hugo server
+./build.sh
 ```

+The `build.sh` script performs the following:

+* Adds the `docsy` theme Git submodule
+* Adds the `axway-open-docs-common` Git submodule
+* Installs the npm packages required by Docsy
+* Runs the `hugo server` command

 The website is now available locally at `http://localhost:1313/`.